 Consider Where You Are Going

 Spend time brainstorming where you want to be and what might be holding you back.
 Think about where you would be several years from now.
 Will it be the CEO of your company or in another industry entirely?
 In your thought process, consider how you will design your lifestyle and avoid burnout.
 Balance is important and should be included from the beginning to set the right tone.
 Take these ideas and break them down into smaller portions.
 Considering your current skills and experience, where do you want to be in your career in the next couple of years?

 Think about how far you are from reaching your goals.
 Take some time to research where you want to be in three to five years and outline steps to help you get there.
 Perhaps you need to spend some time getting experience in a certain area, educating yourself, or developing certain skills.
 You might want to spend some time consulting with others in the industry, such as people at your company or others in your network.
 Ask if there are other things you need to add to your to-do list to stay on track to meet your goals.

 Creating Smaller Goals

 You can create smaller goals based on each thing on the list and how you will achieve these.
 For instance, you want to become better at using industry-specific software.
 You will want to outline on the list courses you might take to learn it, practice time with others, or instances of self-study.
 And if you want to learn how to code, you might put other courses on your list.
-Make sure you carve out time to work on these skills.
+Make sure you carve out time to work on these skills as you work on your career development plan.
 This can be on the weekends, evenings, or during your lunch break.
-This helps you create a timeline of when you hope to have each of these smaller things accomplished.
+This helps you create a timeline of when you hope to accomplish each of these smaller things.

 Featured Image by Gerd Altmann from Pixabay